 The flu can also weaken your immune system, making you more vulnerable to other infections.
 These secondary infections make the flu potentially life-threatening to young children, older adults, people with chronic health conditions and pregnant women.
 In an average year, the flu leads to thousands of deaths nationwide and many more hospitalizations.

 Why Get Vaccinated?

 You can significantly lower your chance of getting the flu.
-The CDC recommends that everyone 6 months or older should get vaccinated every year.
-The virus mutates, or changes, regularly, so protect yourself with the latest vaccine.
+The CDC recommends that everyone 6 months or older get vaccinated every year.
+The virus mutates, or changes, regularly.
+Make sure you’re protected with the latest vaccine.

 Where Can I Get Vaccinated?

-Sanford Health offers flu shot events throughout the season.
+Call your local clinic to schedule your flu shot appointment.
+Sanford Health also offers flu shot events throughout the season.
 Schedule your vaccination during one of these events or find an event near you that offers walk-in vaccinations.

 Flu Vaccine FAQ